Jammy2211/PyAutoLens/docs/howtolens/chapter_4_inversions.rst

 Chapter 4: Inversions
 =====================

-In chapter 4, we use **Inversions** to reconstruct complex source galaxy_list on pixelized grids.
+In chapter 4, we use **Inversions** to reconstruct complex source galaxies on pixelized grids.

 The chapter contains the following tutorials: